 Units will usually be 2m to 4m long, between 180mm and 300mm thick and weigh up to 34 tonnes.
 In the arrangement in which two units are used with the joint at the crown of the arch, the units can be erected in a staggered fashion, thus avoiding temporary propping.
 In the case where three units form the arch, the wall units are free standing and support the curved roof units, again avoiding the need for temporary works.
 Using these installation techniques, 30 to 40 units can be installed during a working day.
 Because of the speed of erection, the route below can be returned to use quickly with the minimum of disruption.

 There are more than 60 precast concrete arch structures in the UK and Ireland, having spans in the range 3-20m and lengths from 2.5-361m.
-The Concrete Bridge Development Group has published Technical Guide No. 12, Precast concrete arch structures: A state-of-the-art report, which is based on a report originally prepared for the Highways Agency (now Highways England).
+The Concrete Bridge Development Group has published Technical Guide No. 12, Precast concrete arch structures: A state-of-the-art report, which is based on a report originally prepared for the Highways Highways England.
 The Guide provides guidance on good practice based on the experience of the industry suppliers.
 It is not intended to be a detailed design guide but to provide guidance for experienced structural engineers and advisers on the use of such structures.

 Concrete Bookshop - Members receive 40% discount on Concrete Society publications